paymentwall/paymentwall.github.io/_apicontent/content-paylet-stored.md

 ---
 ## Stored product

-[Stored product](/paylet/stored-products) needs you to configure your products properly before building your widgets.
+[Stored product](/paylet/stored-products) needs you to configure your products properly before building your widget.